nikhilnair31/MIA/README.md

 ### MIA

+- [ ] Add deep sleep functions
+    - 1. If > N tokens then summarize conversation until now in advance to then directly load on hotword detection
+    - 2. Remind users of upcoming events based on conversations saved or documents retrived
+    - 3. Randomnly ping the user based on what you think they're doing currently
 - [ ] Add logic to upsert relevant data from user
-- [ ] Update logic for past conversation summary
+- [ ] Update logic for past conversation summary (sumamrize + window)?
 - [ ] Add ability to access the internet
+- [ ] Add user voice recognition
+- [ ] Add voice emotion detection
 - [x] Add ability to put MIA to sleep when not needed
 - [x] Save previous conversations in a vector database to serve as memory
     - No a normal conversation will remain in the JSON.
 Only factual information about user is to be upserted to PineCone.